 Agnes Robertson Scholarship for Piano

 The value of the Agnes Robertson Piano Scholarship offered will be approximately $5,400 per annum, with the majority of funds to alleviate tuition fees.
-This scholarship is offered for three years, pending successful academic progress through the course.
+This scholarship is offered for three years plus a possible honours year, pending successful academic progress through the course.

 Open and closing dates